godofredoninja/simply/README.md

 - Image post Format => add tag `#image-post-format`
 - 5 articles latest posts in the (author - tag) section sidebar
 - Previous and next button in the Post
-- Has button to save the link on facebook
+- Has button to save the link on Facebook
 - Has a search engine system
 - Support for comments (Facebook or Disqus)
 - Support for counter comments (Facebook or Disqus)